henkelmax/modrepo/docs/minecraft/voicechat/faq.md

     answer: "Yes, you can use the voice chat in singleplayer and in LAN worlds.
 But it's recommended to use a dedicated server if you want to play with other people.", },
   {
+    question: "Am I allowed to use this mod in a modpack?",
+    answer: "Yes.
+But please make sure to give credit.", },
+  {
     question: "Does the mod also need to be installed on the server for it to work?",
     answer: "Yes!",
   },